jansyk13/limython/README.md

 * Supervisor: Ing.
 Rudfolf Pecinovsky, CSc.
 * Oponent: Mgr.
 Zbynek Slajchrt, Ph.D.

+### Title
+An Analysis of Potential Applica-tions of Machine Learning in HTTP Load Balancing

+### Abstract
+Both machine learning and HTTP load balancing are well known and widely researched concepts and methods.
+My diploma thesis addresses possible applications of machine learning to HTTP load balancing.
+The main objective is to find a method to achieve better utilization of load balancing.
+This objective can reduce monetary costs and provide better stability of a load balanced system.
+In the first part, machine learning workflow and methods are described in order to analyze whether such methods could be applied to load balancing systems.
+After that, the current state of HTTP load balancing methods and strategies is outlined.
+Finally, a load balancing method using machine learning is designed and tested.
+The method is based on the least loaded approach using predicted values to balance HTTP traffic, the machine learning models were selected by using a grid search to find the most accurate models.
+These meth-ods were tested and performed well in comparison to other methods.
+The tests were conducted with over a hundred machine learning models, not all models were accurate or had short enough learning times.
+Lacking those factors deemed them unsuitable for later tests.
+The models were compared based on measured utilization and performance metrics for regression based machine learning models.
+The designed method could be applied to real world systems, however, it would require defining a domain specific metric.
+The applications should also employ a grid search in order to find the most accurate machine learning model.

+### Keywords
+HTTP protocol, load balancing, machine learning

 ## Guide
 Can be run as python script with several mandatory parameters (`limython.py`):<br />
 `python src/limython.py -p=best-counter -l=100 -n=3 -k=2 -r=false`<br />